MiaoDX/hand_in_homework/Computer_Graphics/PaperReading/Artistic_Tessellations_by_Growing_Curves.md

 $a=\frac{F}{m}$ for a force F, $v=v_0+a\times \Delta t, x=x_0+v\times \Delta t$, and we use unit mass $m=1$.
 We use **different force configurations for different purposes**.

-## different force configurations for different purposes
+## Different force configurations for different purposes

 ### mosaic styles